Zakaria Street: Food street

 There are about 100 temporary stalls on this street during the month of Ramadan.
 There are also at least thirty restaurants open throughout the year.
 A variety of food is sold in front of the Nakhoda Mosque on the street.
 This place is usually famous for sahri and iftar food during Ramadan season.
 A variety of kebabs are available on this street.
 Haleem is available at Sufia and Aminia Restaurant on Zakaria Street.
 Chicken Changeji, a North Indian dish, is sold on many more restaurants, including Dilli 6 on this street.
 Halwa and Lachcha Sewai are also available here.
 Royal India Hotel sells mutton chap and biryani here.
 This street is popular for Bakarkhani.

+During Ramadan, the area around Zakaria Street becomes one of Kolkata's busiest evening destinations, attracting visitors from across the city who gather for iftar and late-night meals.
+The neighbourhood around the nearby Nakhoda Mosque fills with food stalls, shops selling religious items, and vendors offering traditional dishes influenced by Mughal and Awadhi cuisine.
+The atmosphere is particularly lively around sunset and before dawn, when people break their fast or eat the pre-fast meal, turning the street into a vibrant cultural space associated with Ramadan traditions in the city.